openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 ## Nightscout Introduction

-[Nightscout](http://nightscout.info) is an open source, DIY project that allows real time access to a CGM data via personal website, smartwatch viewers, or apps and widgets available for smartphones.
+[Nightscout](http://nightscout.info) is an open source, DIY project that allows real-time access to a CGM data via personal website, smartwatch viewers, or apps and widgets available for smartphones.
 Setting up a Nightscout web app is the recommended way to visualize your OpenAPS closed loop.